lmarena/lmarena.github.io/_pages/about.md

 Chatbot Arena is an open-source research project developed by members from LMSYS and UC Berkeley SkyLab.
 Our mission is to build an open platform to evaluate LLMs by human preference in the real-world.
 We open-source our FastChat project at GitHub and release chat and human feedback dataset.
 We invite everyone to join us!

-Contact Us:
-Follow our X, Discord or email us at lmsys.org@gmail.com File issues on GitHub
-Download our datasets and models on HuggingFace

-Acknowledgments: We thank SkyPilot and Gradio team for their system support.
-We also thank UC Berkeley SkyLab, Kaggle, MBZUAI, a16z, Together AI, Hyperbolic, RunPod, Anyscale, HuggingFace for their generous sponsorship.
-Learn more about partnership here.